lenazelenaya/ImageGallery/README.md

 ### OR

-- Create postgres db with name rest_gallery
+- Create postgres db with name gallery
 - Run app
 - Compile and run app